Controlling spatial correlation in k-space interpolation networks for MRI reconstruction: denoising versus apparent blurring: Theory

-Iterative RAKI (iRAKI) \cite{dawood_iterative_2023} makes use of an initial GRAPPA reconstruction to generate synthetic ACS lines in addition to the original measured lines to tackle the problem of the limited training dataset.
-The extended training dataset allows the use of larger input kernel for better feature extraction and generalization to higher frequency components in k-space.
-The training dataset is iteratively updated by the previous training with the original ACS lines being reinserted. iRAKI only refines the training data to mitigate noise amplification with learning rate decay.
+Building upon the RAKI framework, iterative RAKI (iRAKI) addresses the challenge of limited training data by augmenting the original ACS lines with synthetic ones generated via an initial GRAPPA reconstruction.
+This expanded training dataset enables the use of larger input kernels, facilitating improved feature extraction.
+The training data are iteratively refined by the previous model’s predictions.
+Importantly, iRAKI focuses only on refining the training data to mitigate noise amplification.

-As formulated by \citet{dawood_novel_2024}, image-space RAKI describes the reconstruction process of a pretrained k-space interpolation network in a human decodable form.
-The training is still done entirely in k-space, the network building blocks are transferred to image space after training, resulting in quasi-equivalent image quality.
-In the sense of the convolution theorem, convolution and point-wise multiplication are interchangeable operations in image and frequency spaces, which yields
+Image-space RAKI \cite{dawood_image_2025} offers a human-interpretable representation of the reconstruction process of a pretrained k-space interpolation network.
+Although training is fully conducted in k-space, the network's building blocks are transferred to image space for the reconstruction step, yielding quasi-equivalent image quality.
+By reformulating the $\mathbb{C}\text{LReLU}$ activation as a masking operation \cite{dawood_image_2025}, the reconstruction chain can be conceptualized as a cascade of convolutions and point-wise multiplications:

+where $\mathbf{A}^{(k)}\in \mathbb{C}^{n_y \times n_x \times n_c^{(k)}}$ is the activation mask of the $k^{th}$ layer, and $\odot$ denotes the complex-valued element-wise multiplication.
+Leveraging the convolution theorem \cite{bracewell_fourier_1986}, these operations are interchangeable between image and frequency spaces \cite{breuer_general_2009, dawood_image_2025}.
+This relationship equivalently translates to